 Disclaimer: please be advised that these views are based on my own experience compiled with commentary from my friends who attend other medical schools

-It’s October 3 and I had to make a Mean Girls inspired post about medical school because we’re all trying to make fetch happen!
+As monumentus as October 3, here goes a Mean Girls inspired post showing you what medical school is like because we’re all trying to make fetch happen!

 Upon entering medical school, I wasn’t exactly sure what to expect.
 I’m more than halfway through and I can say for sure that there are many parallels between high school and medical school, more than I’d like to admit.

 The atmosphere of medical school is one made for collaborative learning as we are all here for the same purpose.
 Like any other large group space, certain types of people will gravitate towards each other.
 There are so many cliques and subcliques that stay in their respective corners.
-I met one of my fellow classmates a few months ago and it’s been 2 years 😩🤣.
+Med school cliques aren’t much different than the cliques in high school.
+I met one of my fellow classmates a few months ago and it’s been 2 years .